logo

 Cats don’t like certain smells.

-Mr. Middleton stated: “Although lion dung is a highly recommended way to keep cats out of your garden, you probably don’t want that in your living room.
-Fortunately, there are some more pleasant smells that felines tend to dislike that you can use to keep cats away from your Christmas tree.
+Fortunately, there are some more pleasant smells that felines tend to dislike, which you can use to keep cats away from your Christmas tree.

-First of all, there are shop-bought cat-deterrent sprays, which you can spray over your tree so your furry friend will turn its nose up at it.
-They are scented with smells designed to be unpleasant to cats, but not to people.
+First of all, there are shop-bought cat-deterrent sprays that you can spray over your tree so your furry friend will turn its nose up at it.
+They are scented with smells designed to be unpleasant to cats but not to people.

-There are also automatic sprays that only spray when they detect motion in a place you don’t want your pet to be, which can be a more effective deterrent.”
+There are also automatic sprays that only activate when they detect motion in a place you don’t want your pet to be, which can be a more effective deterrent.

 Tin foil

-Cats don’t like tin foil because of the texture and the sound it makes.
+Cats don’t like tin foil because of its texture and the sound it makes.

-If you don’t like the way it looks, you can get Christmas tree defenders in a store and place them around the bottom of the tree.
-Another option is placing a double-sided sticky tape on the floor around the tree because cats also hate this.
+If you don’t like the way it looks, you can buy Christmas tree defenders in a store and place them around the bottom of the tree.
+Another option is to place double-sided sticky tape on the floor around the tree, as cats also dislike this.

 Keep the Christmas decorations up high